acmerfight/insight_python/process_and_thread.md

  2. when the CPU copies bits to a video RAM to update the screen, it is computing, not doing I/O, because the CPU is in use.
 I/O in this sense is when a process enters the blocked state waiting for an external device to complete its work.

  3. The basic idea here is that if an I/O-bound process wants to run, it should get a chance quickly so that it can issue its disk request and keep the disk busy. when processes are I/O bound, it takes quite a few of them to keep the CPU fully occupied.

+ 4. When to Schedule

+    - when a new process is created, a decision needs to be made whether to run the parent process or the child process.
+    - a scheduling decision must be made when a process exits.
+    - when a process blocks on I/O, on a semaphore, or for some other rea- son, another process has to be selected to run.